How can I set up tool integration?

 In order to establish a connection between StoriesOnBoard and Microsoft Azure DevOps first, please open the tool integration menu in the desired story map.
-You can find it in "Manage / Board settings / Issue tracker integration".
+You can find it in "Manage / Integration settings".
 Then select "Azure DevOps Services" from the tool selection drop-down.

 Now you can paste your Azure DevOps account URL and click on the "Connect" button.